plotly/plotly.github.io/_posts/fundamentals/2016-11-24-plotly-xss-advisory.md

 ## Resolution

-* The issue has been fixed in Plotly On-Premise version 2.0.1, which is available as a free upgrade to all current Plotly On-Premise customers.
 * Both issues were fixed in Plotly Cloud on 2016-11-04.
+* The second issue issue has been fixed in Plotly On-Premise version 2.0.1, which is available as a free upgrade to all current Plotly On-Premise customers.
+(The first issue has never affected Plotly On-Premise.)

 ## General notes regarding security reporting